helloimbea/helloimbea/README.md

 # 💫 About Me:
 Hello, I'm Bea!
-Studying a variety of programming languages.<br>At the moment, working at Bosch as a Digital Talent Academy studant.
+Studying a variety of programming languages.<br>At the moment, working at Bosch as a Digital Talent Academy student.

 ## 🌐 Socials: